katiepratt9/Clown-Game/README.md

-# Choose Your Own Adventure Website
+# CLown Game
-2D arcade-style game where you play as a clown trying to pop an ever-bouncing balloon with a dart before it hits you, or the ground.
+2D arcade-style game where you play as a clown trying to pop a bouncing balloon with a dart before it hits you, or the ground.
 Built using **C++** and **SDL2**, this game combines fast reflexes, visual feedback, and audio to deliver a fun and nostalgic experience.

 # Features